 I know many of us don’t want to be writers for a living, though some of us might consider it.
 The descriptions we use often paint pictures.
 While some aren’t as descriptive as others, this isn’t about the level of skill.
 It is more a matter of how that skill is acquired.
 As Role-Players, we have adjusted ourselves to describe our characters and what they do in detail, sometimes venturing into the X-Rated zone.

 Yeah, don’t ask me why the thumbnail to this is a picture of me really pissed off.
 I finished the thing and made this around 12:13 am and I have to work the same day so I was tired and cranky [pic’s a bit sloppy too].
 But, long story short [trying to stride past my pissed off self] I wrote the first edition to something that could help you [or someone you know] with the in’s and out’s of the wonderful world of writing.
-Continue reading I Made Something, And You Should Read It [It’s About Writing]
+Read More

 This article was written for us by Amy O’Reilley from Blue Dwarf.

 We’ve all been there, we’ve all started a post with “Jeff walked along the corridor and…” then suddenly been struck with an attack of the ‘Oh God what nows?’
 Or what happens when you are in the middle of a fight and you have absolutely no idea what to do with third technician Jeff Jefferson who only cleans out the chicken soup machines.
 Read More

 Category: Behind the scenes - running RPGs, Inspiration for writing, Play-by-post discussion, Writing tips

 Tags: advice, how to, labyrinthine, play-by-post, Tib's corner, website, writing, writing help

 This is a screen shot from the game.
 I posted it because it’s like one of the many nights we’ve all had with the dreaded blank computer screen when trying to post with writer’s block